scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-object-versions.rst

 ``--encoding-type`` (string)

-  Requests S3 Connector to encode the object keys in the response and specifies the encoding method to use.
+  Requests Zenko to encode the object keys in the response and specifies the encoding method to use.
 An object key may contain any Unicode character;
   however, XML 1.0 parser cannot parse some characters, such as characters with an ASCII value from 0 to 10.
-For characters that are not supported in XML 1.0, you can add this parameter to request that S3 Connector encode the keys in the response.
+For characters that are not supported in XML 1.0, you can add this parameter to request that Zenko encode the keys in the response.

   Possible values: